springfall2008/batpred/docs/apps-yaml.md

 - if the [combined AppDaemon/Predbat add-on installation method](install.md#appdaemon-predbat-combined-install) was used, it's in `/addon_configs/46f69597_appdaemon-predbat/apps`,
 or

-- with the [HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), it's `/config/appdaemon/apps/batpred/config/`.
+- with the [HACS, Appdaemon add-on then Predbat installation method](install.md#predbat-installation-into-appdaemon), it's in `/config/appdaemon/apps/batpred/config/`.

 You will need to use a file editor within Home Assistant (e.g. either the File editor or Studio Code Server add-on's) to edit the `apps.yaml` file - see [editing configuration files within Home Assistant](install.md#editing-configuration-files-in-home-assistant) if you need to install an editor.